quickwit-oss/quickwit/docs/logs-management/overview.md

 ### OpenTelemetry agent

-Before using an [OpenTelemety collector](https://opentelemetry.io/docs/collector/), you need to enable [Quickwit OTEL gRPC service](#otel-grpc-service).
+Before using an [OpenTelemety collector](https://opentelemetry.io/docs/collector/), you need to enable [Quickwit OpenTelemetry service](#opentelemetry-service).
 Once started, Quickwit is ready to receive OpenTelemetry gRPC requests.

 To configure an OpenTelemetry agent, here is a typical configuration file to send logs to Quickwit: